flutter/website/src/content/get-started/fwe/user-input.md

 {% render docs/code-and-image.md,
 image:"fwe/user-input/slider.gif",
-caption: "This figure shows a row widget with three children, which are aligned with the crossAxisAlignment.spaceEvenly constant."
+caption: "This figure shows a slider widget with a value ranging from 0.0 to 5.0 broken up into 5 divisions.
+It shows the current value as a label as the dial gets dragged."
-alt: "A screenshot of three widgets, spaced evenly from each other." code:"
+alt: "A GIF of a slider that has the dial dragged left to right in increments of 1, from 0.0 to 5.0" code:"
 ```dart
 double _currentVolume = 1;